Tapping into a Global Trend

 “We’re not brewers at all,” he says.
 “I’m a chef.
 We’re just people who like good beer.
 We wanted to make the scene better.
 That’s what’s important right now—helping everybody and trying to grow the market.”

-1. KEX Brewing Hosts of the popular annual Icelandic Beer Festival.
+1. KEX Brewing (now closed) Hosts of the popular annual Icelandic Beer Festival.

 2. RVK Brewing Company Fruity sours share space with easy- drinking lagers and hazy, hoppy IPAs.